apache/druid/docs/development/docs-contribute.md

 ## Contributing

-Before you contribute, it's a good idea to make sure your local branch of `master` and the upstream Apache branch are up-to-date and in sync.
+Before you contribute, make sure your local branch of `master` and the upstream Apache branch are up-to-date and in sync.
 This can help you avoid merge conflicts.
 Run the following commands on your fork's `master` branch:

 ```bash
 git fetch origin